 Do you have any rituals or habits involving your art-making that you can tell us about?

 Yes...I'm messy..haha when l'm creating all concept of clean and orderly goes out the window, some artists are so clean and tidy, but not me!

 I paint flat on a table when l do my beach art, so l guess my ritual is that fact and that l don't look at the finished painting upright until it is mounted.

 What do you like most about being an artist?

 Freedom of expression, and taking a blank canvas and filling it with something enjoyable. .
 I think there's a definite calmness about painting. l enjoy listening to music, so l get lost in the songs and before l know it 3-4 hours has past.

 How do you handle bad days when you experience artist's block?

 I don't really get artist block, l have more ideas generated everyday than l know what to do with, sometimes that's frustrating because l can only paint so fast, so l can't do them all.

 What is your greatest achievement as an artist to date?

-Every time l get a sale, big or small or a commission, l still get a buzz, l think wow l have done something that someone else deems special enough to place in their home, l feel very honoured.
-I was also honoured by having my art feature on the front cover of the British Psychologist April 2012 Journal, my mother especially loved showing that one off to her bingo buddies haha.
+Every time l get a sale, big or small or a commission, l still get a buzz, l think wow l have done something that someone else deems special enough to place in their home, l feel very honored.
+I was also honored by having my art feature on the front cover of the British Psychologist April 2012 Journal Publication, my mother especially loved showing that one off to her bingo buddies haha.